fhgd/hyfsm/README.md

 ----

-## Example 2: Controler for Counter-FSM
+## Example 2: Controller for Counter-FSM

-A simple controler FSM which controls a counter as a child-FSM.
+A simple controller FSM which controls a counter as a child-FSM.

 Input: